epam/edp-install/docs/user-guide/add-library.md

 9. The **Select Build Tool** field disposes of the default tools and can be changed in accordance with the selected code language.

-10. Click the Proceed button to be switched to the next menu.
+10. Click the Proceed button to switch to the next menu.

   ## The Advanced Settings Menu

   ![advanced-settings](../assets/user-guide/library-advanced-settings-menu.png "advanced-settings")

 11. Select the CI pipeline provisioner that will be used to handle a codebase.
-For details, refer to the [Add Job Provision](https://github.com/epam/edp-jenkins-operator/blob/master/documentation/add-job-provision.md#add-job-provision) instruction and become familiar with the main steps to add an additional job provisioner.
+For details, refer to the [Manage Jenkins CI Pipeline Job Provisioner](../operator-guide/manage-jenkins-ci-job-provision.md) instruction and become familiar with the main steps to add an additional job provisioner.

-12. Select Jenkins slave that will be used to handle a codebase.
-For details, refer to the [Add Jenkins Slave](https://github.com/epam/edp-jenkins-operator/blob/master/documentation/add-jenkins-slave.md#add-jenkins-slave) instruction and inspect the steps that should be done to add a new Jenkins slave.
+12. Select Jenkins agent that will be used to handle a codebase.
+For details, refer to the [Manage Jenkins Agent](../operator-guide/add-jenkins-agent.md) instruction and inspect the steps that should be done to add a new Jenkins agent.

 13. Select the necessary codebase versioning type: